Operator Product States on Tensor Powers of $C^\ast$-Algebras: Reduction Process

 A concrete operator system inherits a full order structure from the embedding unital $C^\ast$-algebra.
 Indeed, if $\Ss \subseteq \Aa$ is an operator system, then $\Ss^+ = \Ss \cap \Aa^+$ supplies a positive cone.
-The matrix amplification of an operator system is again a linear subspace of a $C^\ast$-algebra, which is the matrix amplification of the embedding $C^\ast$-algebra.
+A matrix amplification of an operator system is again a linear subspace of a $C^\ast$-algebra, which is the matrix amplification of the embedding $C^\ast$-algebra.
 As such, the matrix amplifications of an operator system come equipped with order structures too.
-This tower of order structures puts a sharp distinction between the linear spaces that can be isometrically embedded in $C^\ast$-algebras such that they contain the unit or they do not.
-The extra structures can be described abstractly and intrinsically.
+This tower of order structures puts a sharp distinction between the linear spaces that can or can not be embedded in $C^\ast$-algebras such that they contain the unit.
+The mentioned extra structures can be described abstractly and intrinsically.